THEXN/TShock/Permissions.md

 * editspawn - allows editing of spawn if it is protected, and allows protecting of spawn
 * ignoregriefdetection - Ignores greif detection
 * reservedslot - allows a player to join even if the server is full.
+* warp - allows a player to warp
+* managewarp - allows a player to set and delete warps

 [[Commands]] the permissions enable: